Molly Green Fresh

 140 wonderful ways to feed your family!

 Our daily lives often seem to run on overdrive.
 Too frequently a healthy, home-cooked meal is one of the things sacrificed.
 If only you had more time!
 Okay, maybe you really like to cook and it's worth all the effort it takes.
-But every day, day in and day out, perhaps 2 or even 3 meals a day ...
+But every day, day in and day out, perhaps two or even three meals a day. . .
 14 to 20 meals a week, whew!
 A homemaker needs a reprieve!

 From the Blog